mrmacright/Metal-HUD-Mobile-Config/README.md

 - Save & quickly relaunch your favorite games with Metal HUD
 - View logs directly from the interface for better debugging and tracking

-## Requires
+## Platform support

 ✅ Mac [(macOS Sequoia 15.6 or later) ](https://support.apple.com/en-au/120282)

-❌ Windows is not supported (needs macOS tools like xcrun devicectl)
+❌ Windows support is impossible — Xcode is required and only runs on macOS

-❌ System-wide HUD support is not available, Metal HUD works per app on iPhone, iPad and Apple TV!
+❌ System-wide HUD support is impossible, Metal HUD works per app on iPhone, iPad & Apple TV!

+❌ Can I use this app on iPhone or iPad without a Mac?
+No — Metal HUD requires Xcode and Terminal, which can’t run on iOS

 ### Supported devices for Metal HUD